soveran/syro/README.md

 Trivia
 ------

-The name comes from SImple ROuter, so it more or less rhymes with "zero".
-An initial idea was to release a new version of Cuba that broke backward compatibility, but in the end my friends suggested to release this as a separate library.
+An initial idea was to release a new version of [Cuba](http://cuba.is) that broke backward compatibility, but in the end my friends suggested to release this as a separate library.
 In the future, some ideas of this library could be included in Cuba as well.